 Wattamolla Beach, and its lagoon, waterfall, picnic area and lookout, is a beautiful spot in the Royal National Park to spend a relaxing day out and about.

-Located in the middle of the famous Royal Coastal Walk (aka the Coast Track) and only 50 kilometres from the Sydney CBD, Wattamolla Beach truly is an oasis of natural beauty.
+Located only 50 kilometres from the Sydney CBD, along the famous Royal Coastal Walk (aka the Coast Track), Wattamolla Beach is an oasis of natural beauty.

 Wattamolla is open to visitors between 7:00am and 8:30pm daily.
 There is a $12 entrance fee to the Royal National Park.

 The name “Wattamolla” is an Aboriginal name and means “place near running water”.
 It was first discovered in 1796 by Matthew flinders, an English navigator and cartographer.

 Located right next to the parking area, Wattamolla Falls is the perfect spot to start your day in Wattamolla.
 The top of the waterfall is fenced off and jumping from the top of the waterfall into the lagoon is prohibited.
 Even though I don’t recommend jumping off, on a warm day the temptation is definitely hard to resist.

 The fencing above the waterfall isn’t very challenging by any means, and watching the many daredevils jumping off the cliff can be quite an interesting spectacle.

 Please be mindful though that jumping has been made illegal for good reasons.
 Although it may look safe, the depth of the water can easily be underestimated as currents and rain continually change the conditions.

 The views from the top of the waterfall over the lagoon and the ocean in the distance are pretty impressive.
 It gives you a good sense of how special this part of the Royal National Park really is.

 If you feel like a bit of hiking, you can do a section of the Royal Coast Track from here, heading north towards the Wattamolla Creek Dam which is about 400 metres away.